Keti890517/complex_engineer_case_study/README.md

 ## Environment Setup

+Clone the Github repo and CD into it, ensuring the MAKEFILE is visible when using ls.

 Execute **`'make up'`** command from your bash terminal, this will do the following:
 - Creates a .env file in the project root
     - Prompts you to add your api key